thagen15/AIWithFriends/README.md

  - Will look at chains of 3s after chains of 4 before considering other chains
  - Looks at chains of 2s after chains of 3 before considering other spaces
  - If there are no chains, only looks at spaces that are next to already placed nodes of the same color

+ Our minimax function is found on lines 134 to 281 of board.py Potential spaces can be found on lines 45 to 132 of board.py Our hueristic function is split up into many function between lines 374 to 969 of board.py Chain finders can be found from line 971 to 1678.
 # Results:

 ## Tests: